HC4343/DaviesGroup/README.md

 How to download project:

-After clicking my github url you will be navigated the project in GitHub
+After clicking my github url you will be navigated to the project in GitHub

-At the right top of the project you will see clone button with a url
+At the right top of the project you will see Code button, when you clich it you will see clone button with a url

+First need to copy that url.
+When you open any IDE, you will see an option to create a new project.

-By copying this url to any IDE you will be able to download project and run test cases from your local
+By copying the url you will be able to download project and run test cases from your local.